Dogs are energetic creatures. Of course, some dogs are more active than others, but all dogs need some kind of exercise and movement.

 It makes basic motions difficult for the dog, such as trouble standing and walking.

-Arthritis in dogs is treated in various ways, but the goal is to delay the progression of the disease and control the symptoms.
+Arthritis in dogs is treatable in various ways, but the goal is to delay the progression of the disease and control the symptoms.

-NSAIDs will most certainly be prescribed to address the pain and inflammation, as will dietary adjustments to strengthen joints and lower obesity risk and changes to their exercise routines.
+NSAIDs will most certainly be prescribed to address the pain and inflammation, as well as dietary adjustments to strengthen joints and lower obesity risk and changes to their exercise routines.